itsbenter/PortraitFrameVariations/Documentation/PortraitFrames_ChangingSkies.md

   * [Event](#event)

 ## Portrait Frames
 In version 1.1.0, there are 21 seasonal frames, 10 festival frames, 32 map specific frames, and 1 event specific frames.
 These are edits made by [Airyn](https://www.nexusmods.com/stardewvalley/users/70148453) for [Changing Skies](https://www.nexusmods.com/stardewvalley/mods/19513) version 1.2.0 and further extended and maintained by myself on [Portrait Frame Variations](https://www.nexusmods.com/stardewvalley/mods/6899) 1.1.0 update.
 The aim is to have the two mods visual blend well together.
 Variation of frames from [Changing Skies](https://www.nexusmods.com/stardewvalley/mods/19513) is used as background to depict the most likely combination.
-Four frames are not included as the visual will not match.
+Five frames are not included as the visual will not match.

 ### Seasonal